phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

 Let's use their library function for cleaning up the dataset and we can retrain or rerun the validation with cleaned dataset.
-Some cartoons pictures like above will have to be removed or any pictures not related to labels can be removed from the dataset using the interface GUI as below.
+Some cartoon pictures like above will have to be removed or any pictures not related to labels can be removed from the dataset using the interface GUI as below.

 ```python